 Build, inspire, and lead teams committed to innovation and improvement in health care.

-- Model flexibility in the context of change; help team members cope by explaining the rational for change; acknowledge their concerns about change.
+- Model flexibility in the context of change, help team members cope by explaining the rationale for change and acknowledge their concerns about change.

 - Collaborate with team members to assess processes and outcomes against goals in continuous improvement cycles.